debjitbis08/website/src/content/post/tagless-final/2025-03-10-typed-tagless-final-interpreters-part-1.md

 console.log(mul(lit(8), neg(lit(2))));
 ```

 The one flaw is that we have lost the ability to specify multiple interpreters.
-We an evaluate any expression, but pretty printing
+We can evaluate any expression, but pretty printing
 is not possible anymore.

-To solve this problem, these functions need to return a type that's parametrized.
-These functions are working with expressions, so
-our type is `Expr` but not just that, the `Expr` type must be parametrized to handle multiple interpreters.
-Such as, `Expr<number>`
-for evaluation and `Expr<string>` for pretty printing.
-The way to do this Typescript is a bit convoluted,
+To address this limitation, each function should return a representation whose value is determined only during interpretation but the meaning is encoded in the function.
+Instead of directly computing numeric values, our functions should build abstract expressions parametrized by their interpretation.
+For instance, we might have `Expr<number>` for evaluation and `Expr<string>` for pretty-printing.
+In TypeScript, we can achieve this flexibility by defining a generic interface.

 ```typescript
 interface ExpSYM<R> {